bundlewrap/bundlewrap/docs/content/guide/locks.md

 Many teams these days are using a workflow based on pull requests.
 A common problem here is that changes from a feature branch might already have been applied to a set of nodes, while the master branch is still lacking these changes.
 While the pull request is open and waiting for review, other users might rightly use the master branch to apply to all nodes, reverting changes made by the feature branch.
 This can be a major nuisance.

 As of version 2.6.0, BundleWrap provides "soft locks" to prevent this.
-The author of a feature branch can now lock the node so only he or she can use `bw apply` on it:
+The author of a feature branch can now lock the node so only they can use `bw apply` on it:

 <pre><code class="nohighlight">$ bw lock add node1
 ✓ node1  locked with ID B9JS (expires in 8h)</code></pre>